 For those unfamiliar with the process of working with this building material, Wright described that you make the forms using "narrow flooring smoothed on the side toward the concrete and oiled."
 This would make the surface smooth.
 Wright wrote:

 "In the composition of the concrete for the outside walls only finely-screened bird's-eye gravel is used with cement enough added to fill the voids.
 This mixture is put into the boxes quite dry and tamped.
 When the forms are removed the outside is washed with a solution of hydrochloric acid, which cuts the cement from the outer face of the pebbles, and the whole surface glistens like a piece of grey granite."

 Flat, Concrete Slab Roof:

-"To afford further protection to the second-story rooms from the heat of the sun a false ceiling is provided of plastered metal lath hanging eight inches below the bottom of the roof slab, leaving a circulating air space above, exhausted to the large open space in the centre of the chimney.
+Wright explains that "To afford further protection to the second-story rooms from the heat of the sun a false ceiling is provided of plastered metal lath hanging eight inches below the bottom of the roof slab, leaving a circulating air space above, exhausted to the large open space in the centre of the chimney.
 In summer this air space is fed by the openings noted beneath the eaves outside.
 These opening may be closed in winter by a simple device reached from the second-story windows."

 Plaster Interior Walls: